-Data as a driving force
+Data as a catalyst

 Performance figures often reflect trends or events.
 This is of interest to the public and provides a golden opportunity for PR.
-For example, in 2016 the Otto Group analysed the click-through rates of its online shop during the European Championship matches involving the German national football team and packaged the results into stories – with success: publications including *Handelsjournal* and *w&v* picked up on the story.
+For example, in 2016 the Otto Group analysed the click-through rates of its online shop during the European Championship matches involving the German national football team and packaged the results into stories – with great success: publications including *Handelsjournal* and *w&v* picked up on the story.

 Read more: